eric19960304/go-go-coach/README.md

-# Go Go Goach - A Map-base Online Tutor Finding App
+# Go Go Goach - A Map-base Online Coach Finding App

 This is a group work of 5 students at the course COMP3330 at HKU.